-IOCHCK#/Watchdo (not working) IOCHCK#/Watchdog-NMI bug (not working) Problem When Watchdog is configured to activate an NMI or signal IOCHCK# on PC/104 interface is activated, the NMI service routine is not called.
+IOCHCK#/Watchdo (not working) og-NMI bug Problem When Watchdog is configured to activate an NMI or signal IOCHCK# on PC/104 interface is activated, the NMI service routine is not called.
 Implication IOCHCK#/Watchdog-NMI not usable.
 Workaround none.
 Correction This bug might be a BIOS problem and will be corrected in a future BIOS release.
+SDCard Interface to (not working with bug some SDCard types) Problem The Intel processor chipset contains several issues in SD and SDIO Hostcontroller which can disturb normal operation of the SDCard interface.
+Implication Some SDCard types will not work reliable.
+Workaround Some of the issues have already been solved by a BIOS workaround, some are dependent on OS drivers and some are not fixable.
+Check with Syslogic for a list of working SDCard types.
+Correction Some of the issues might be solved by new BIOS and/or OS driver releases, but some are not fixable.

-This document always covers the latest product revision listed in .
+This document always covers the latest product revision listed in Tab 39, 40.
 Please contact the manufacturers technical support for upgrade options.